Putting data at the heart of your recruitment agency.

 Your CRM is supposed to make your life easier and more efficient and without a structure, it’s only adding manual labour.
 The data might be consistently coming in, but there’s no way to identify intent or create valuable candidate lists to your clients – and so you might as well not have a CRM at all.

 Candidate intent refers to behaviours and indicators that tell you if a candidate is willing to engage with potential roles – and if so, which ones are closest to their aspirations.
 Knowing what your candidates are looking for and what drives them in their search for a new role is crucial to effectively target and engage them with the right communications and channels.
-With that understanding, you can further split your targeting strategy to passive candidate nurturing and in-market outreach.
+With that understanding, you can further split your targeting strategy to passive candidate nurturing and active candidate outreach.

 Module 1: Lesson 5